awsdocs/amazon-route53-docs/doc_source/resolver-rules-managing.md

 **Tagging**
 Only the account that created a rule can add, delete, or see tags on the rule\.

-To view the current sharing status of a rule \(including the account that shared the rule or the account that a rule is shared with\), and to share rules with another account, perform the following procedure\.<a name="resolver-rules-managing-sharing-procedure"></a>
+To view the current sharing status of a rule \(including the account that shared the account or the account that a rule is shared with\), and to share rules with another account, perform the following procedure\.<a name="resolver-rules-managing-sharing-procedure"></a>

 **To view sharing status and share rules with another AWS account**